qzhang503/proteoQ/README.md

 )
 ```

-The data purge is also additive w.r.t. to repetative analysis.
+The data purge is also additive w.r.t. to repetitive analysis.
 In the
 following example, we are actually perform data cleanup at a CV
 threshold of 90%: